 “Oh, well your cap says Vietnam War Veteran…so I just assumed you served there.”

-“Nah, I just do that when I’m flyin’ signs or spangin’ to get money.
-Been fightin’ with the government for years now tryin’ to get back the money they owe me from my medical discharge…that’s why muh teeth er all fucked up.”
+“Nah, just for when I’m flyin’ signs or spangin’ to get money.
+Been fightin’ with the government tryin’ to get back the money they owe me from my medical discharge…that’s why muh teeth er all fucked up.”

 “Shit man…that sucks…so you live in Alaska?”

-He pulled out a thick wallet stashed with all kinds of ID’s and business cards and flashed me his Alaskan identification card.
+He pulled out a thick wallet stashed with multiple forms of identification and business cards and flashed me his Alaskan ID.

-“See there…NORTH POLE, AK…that’s where I’m from…born and raised…my dad built a six bedroom cabin thinkin’ he’d have other kids, but I’m the only one…I was also on Deadliest Catch Season 3…”
+“See there…NORTH POLE, AK…that’s where I’m from…born n raised…my dad built a six bedroom cabin thinkin’ he’d have other kids, but I’m the only one…I was also on Deadliest Catch Season three…”

-His extravagant line of stories continued as I listened to some truth mixed with utter bullshit echo from his foul-smelling mouth.
+An extravagant line of stories echoed from his foul-smelling mouth as I listened to some truth mixed with utter bullshit.
 The bike tour held true, so maybe he premiered on Deadliest Catch.
 I had no idea, but his dog gettin’ kicked in the face by a moose?
 Come on, no fuckin’ way I believed that.

-“Fuck…I just walked from fuckin’ El Paso, TX to here…without one fuckin’ ride,” roared Todd with a disdain about his voice for Texans.
+“Fuck…I just walked from fuckin’ El Paso to here…without one fuckin’ ride,” roared Todd with a disdain about his voice.

 “I figured someone would just pick me up if they seen me walkin’ down the I-10…ya know?
-Seems like the decent thing to do, especially considerin’ my shit got jacked in El Paso.
-Went in to use the john and my ride drove off with all my clothes n’ shit.
-Paid em 300 dollahs to take me to Corpus Christi bro.
+Seems like the decent thing to do, specially considerin’ my shit got jacked in El Paso…hit the john and my ride drove off.
+Paid em 300 dollahs to take me to Corpus Christi, bro.
 300 fuckin’ dollahs…the last of my money.
-I been livin’ off ketchup packets and sugar packets for days.
+I been livin’ off ketchup and sugar packets.
 Fuckin’ pricks…So how long you’s guys been here?”

-“Two days for him, a day for me…doesn’t look like we’re gonna get outta here from this spot especially with three people now tryin’ to hitch all the same direction…I’m hittin’ up the next truck stop tomorrow to spread out a bit.”
+“Two days for him, a day for me…doesn’t look like we’re gonna get outta here especially with three people tryin’ to hitch east…I’m hittin’ up the next truck stop tomorrow…”

-“Dunno if Pam and I can make that walk…19 miles is a long way…might try the other truck stop across the street down at the next exit.
+“Dunno if Pam and I can make that walk…19 miles is a long way…might try the gas station down the next exit instead.
 Least we all got a place to sleep tonight.
 That abandoned restaurant behind the Love’s, the officer said they won’t bother us there.
-Lay out some cardboard and call it a night, bout to head over there soon…Pam and I are tired, n’ if ya need to charge yer phone…Wendy’s in there don’t care if you use the outlets.”
+Bout to head over there soon…Pam and I are tired, n’ if ya need to charge yer phone…Wendy’s in there don’t care if you use the outlets.”